- Research article

 What are current student attitudes and perceptions toward the use of computers?

 This study uses data collected as part of a PhD study on eLearning and digital literacy by one of the authors (PR).
 Research and ethics approval was provided by the USP research office.
 The survey instrument used in this study was a unipolar Likert scale 1–5 questionnaire administered to the students using Google Forms.
-A copy of the survey instrument is provided in the Supplementary Materials.
+A copy of the survey instrument is provided in the Additional file 1.
 The questions were designed to gain an overview of the e-learning resources available to the students (e.g. type of electronic devices available; type of internet connection), the preparedness of students toward e-learning (e.g. length of time they have been using computers for, amount of time spent on the internet per day, level of ICT troubleshooting skills) and student perceptions or thoughts toward the use of ICT and e-learning.
 We refer to these aspects as "ICT resources", "ICT literacy" and "ICT perceptions" throughout this paper.